soobinseo/Transformer-TTS/README.md

 4. **It was very important to concatenate the input and context vectors in the Attention mechanism.**

 ## Generated Samples
 * You can check some generated samples below.
-All samples are step at 160k.
+All samples are step at 160k, so I think the model is not converged yet.
+This model seems to be lower performance in long sentences.

     * [sample1](https://soundcloud.com/ksrbpbmcxrzu/160k-0)
     * [sample2](https://soundcloud.com/ksrbpbmcxrzu/160k_sample_1)
     * [sample3](https://soundcloud.com/ksrbpbmcxrzu/160k_sample_2)